Accord-Project/bsdd/README1.md

 Property names should conform to naming conventions and be spelled consistently

 -   Property (field) names should be spelled in singular, even when they refer to an array.
-    The arity is reflected in the property kind, e.g. in GraphQL, that\'s `SCALAR` vs `ARRAY`.
+    The arity is reflected in the property kind, e.g. in GraphQL, that's `SCALAR` vs `ARRAY`.
     For example, `String` is a scalar string, whereas `[String]` is an array of strings.
--   The GraphQL and JSON field `childs` should be spelled properly as `children` (unless it\'s spelled in singular, see above)
+-   The GraphQL and JSON field `childs` should be spelled properly as `children` (unless it's spelled in singular, see above)
 -   RDF properties should conform to the `lowerCamelCase` convention, i.e. start with a lowercase letter.
     Most ontologies conform to this convention, eg see the [Schema.org Styleguide](https://schema.org/docs/styleguide.html)
--   `namespaceUri` is a misnomer since \"namespace\" means a set of URIs sharing the same prefix, but most bSDD URIs are **single** URIs.
+-   `namespaceUri` is a misnomer since "namespace" means a set of URIs sharing the same prefix, but most bSDD URIs are **single** URIs.
     URI is a general term that includes both URNs (non-resolvable) and URLs (resolvable).
     According to Linked Data principles, it is better to use resolvable URLs.
 -   RDF properties should use one consistent namespace.